-Before we focus on infertility and its causes, it is important to first understand how the female reproductive system works during the menstrual cycle.
+Before we focus on female infertility and its causes, it is important to first understand how the female reproductive system works during the menstrual cycle.
 The cycle is set in motion with the release of an egg from the ovaries, which is made possible by the action of ovarian follicles.
 These follicles are first stimulated by the brain’s pituitary gland, which releases a hormone, thus initiating the cycle.

 During the course of the menstrual cycle, various hormones are produced to facilitate the process with Oestrogen (supports follicle growth) and Progesterone (to make the uterus ideal for pregnancy) being the most notable of the lot.